Public sector employment entitlements

 Federal and state public sector employees have legal rights covered by specific public sector employment legislation.
-They are also usually covered by a written employment agreement.
+They may also be covered by a written employment agreement, and in some instances, an award or enterprise agreement.

 Maurice Blackburn's employment lawyers are experienced in advising and representing both Federal and State public servants and have successfully acted for a range of executive and managerial level public sector employees.